H.R. Pufnstuf: Overview

-The Mayor of Living Island was a friendly and helpful anthropomorphic dragon named H.R.
+The Mayor of Living Island is a friendly and helpful anthropomorphic dragon named H.R.
 Pufnstuf, performed by Roberto Gamonet and voiced by the show's writer Lennie Weinrib, who also voiced many of the other characters.
-The dragon rescued Jimmy and protected him from Witchiepoo, as his cave was the only place where her magic had no effect.
+The dragon rescues Jimmy and protects him from Witchiepoo, as his cave is the only place where her magic has no effect.

-All of the characters on Living Island were realized by large cumbersome costumes or puppetry of anthropomorphic animals and objects.
+All of the characters on Living Island were realized by large, cumbersome costumes or puppetry of anthropomorphic animals and objects.
 Everything was alive on the island, including houses, boats, clocks, candles, and so forth; virtually any part of the Living Island sets could become a character, usually voiced in a parody of a famous film star such as Mae West, Edward G. Robinson, or John Wayne.